jellyfin/jellyfin-sdk-kotlin/docs/guide/getting-started.md

 // Get a flow of potential servers to connect to val recommended = jellyfin.discovery.getRecommendedServers(candidates, RecommendedServerInfoScore.GOOD)
 ```

-## More examples

-We provide a few small projects in the [samples](/samples) folder.
-The samples are used for testing
-new features and can be used as a basis for your own application.

 ## Projects using the SDK